Sunday, January 21, 2024

 I remembered my father telling me that Saint Nicholas was holy and benevolent.
 One of his partners, though, was the dangerous one, Schvartz Pater.

 Every town in Germany and, in fact, every municipality in Europe had a different tradition for Saint Nicholas.
 I didn't know the differences then.
 Even now, the town traditions are changing slightly every year.
 I don't think anyone can really know all the differences in all the places in Europe.
 As a toddler I had a basic level of awareness from my parents.
-I knew Bitburg had a folklore about Schvartz Pater (here, I am spelling it the way I heard it as a toddler).
+I knew Bitburg had its folklore about Schvartz Pater (here, I am spelling it the way I heard it as a toddler).
 I may be confused in my fragmented memory.
 I was seeing the pageant as a small group of volunteers in a relatively small town played it out in the middle of the 1960s.

 Behind and to the right of Saint Nikolaus strode the bad guy, Schvartz Pater.
 Pater was thin and moved in an exaggerated way.
 His legs took him on a course that weaved from side to side, not the straight path that Nikolaus chose.
 He wore a grey jacket, shabby trousers, and a bag thrown over his shoulder.
 In his off-hand he carried a thin bundle of sticks.
 He had smudged his face lightly with charcoal but he had neglected to smudge his hands.